Carl Renezeder

-Carl Renezeder (born April 16, 1964) is an American off-road racer for Team Renezeder Racing.
+Carl Renezeder (born April 16, 1964) is a retired American off-road racer for Team Renezeder Racing.
 As of the end of the 2016 season, Renezeder has won 125 short course national events he has competed in Lucas Oil Off Road Racing (LOORR), Championship Off-Road Racing (CORR), and World Series of Off Road Racing (WSORR).
 He has won nine short course off-road racing championships.
 Renezeder was also the first driver in short-course off-road racing history to win championships in both two wheel drive and four wheel drive trophy trucks in the same season when he won the 2009 Unlimited 2 and Unlimited 4 divisions in LOORRS.

 Background

 Renezeder's hometown is Laguna Beach, California. he graduated from UCLA in 1987.